CounterpartyXCP/Documentation/Introduction/counterparty_features.md

 **Also known as:** tokens, coins, derivatives, coupons, currencies, etc.

 Counterparty enhances the Bitcoin blockchain with making it possible for users to create their own currencies.
-These are seperate from Bitcoin itself, and exist inside Bitcoin transactions. assets can be received, stored, and sent from any Bitcoin address to any other.
+These are seperate from Bitcoin itself, and exist entirely inside Bitcoin transactions.
+Assets can be received, stored, and sent from any Bitcoin address to any other.

-Counterparty allows users to *create*, *send*, *trade*, and *pay distributions on* assets, all in a decentralized and trustless fashion.
+Among other features, Counterparty adds the ability *create*, *send*, *trade*, and *pay distributions on* assets, in a fully decentralized and trustless manner.
+To create and trade an asset, you will need enough Bitcoin for transaction fees.

 Many of the features described below can be accessed using the Web-based Counterwallet.
-Especially casual users and those without access to a working `counterparty-cli` setup can benefit from the convenience of Counterwallet.
+Especially casual users and those without a `counterparty-cli` setup can benefit from the convenience of Counterwallet.

 Counterparty-issued assets (tokens) can have plain-text or [Enhanced Asset Information](/Counterwallet/enhanced_asset_info.md).